tgwgraham/OLS_analysis/README.md

 ## declutter.py
-Script that declutters long TIF file names and moves all non-TIF files to an "other" folder
+Script that declutters long TIF file names and moves all non-TIF files to an "other" folder declutter2.py - this version moves files with different prefixes to different subfolders.

 ## quot_fast_track.py
 Script from Vinson Fan for fast tracking of files with quot.